jamiethezim/autoscale/README.md

 ---------------------------------

-201-vmss-bottle-autoscale ->
+201-vmss-bottle-autoscale/

-	contains the ARM templates, application, and installation script to deploy the stack
+  => contains the ARM templates, application, and installation script to deploy the stack

-jmeter-tests ->
+jmeter-tests/

-	contains jmeter .jmx test plans, which I used in a load-testing task in VSTS
+  => contains jmeter .jmx test plans, which I used in a load-testing task in VSTS